 Imagine reducing or even eliminating your dependence on glasses and contacts.
 Today’s most common refractive surgery procedures are LASIK and PRK, which aim to correct myopia (nearsightedness), astigmatism (uneven focusing of light) and to a lesser degree, hyperopia (farsightedness).
-St. Paul Eye Clinic uses state-of-the-art technology called CustomVue LASIK, which uses 3D custom measurements of your eyes to precisely correct the imperfections.
-Over 98% of LASIK patients achieve between 20/20 and 20/40 vision without glasses or contacts!
-LASIK procedures are performed at the Midwest Surgery Center located in Woodbury.
+St. Paul Eye Clinic uses state-of-the-art all laser technology called CONTOURA Vision LASIK, which measures over 22,000 unique elevation points on each eye to customize your procedure.
+Your custom treatment will be as unique as your fingerprint!
+Over 92.6% of LASIK patients achieve 20/20 or better without glasses or contacts.
+LASIK procedures are performed at the Woodbury clinic.

 The first step is to schedule a screening with a LASIK surgeon to determine if you are a LASIK candidate.